So, you need to know about sales tax in The Grand Canyon State. Look no further!

 There are additional levels of sales tax at local jurisdictions, too.

-Check out Quaderno's Sales Tax Calculator see your product's tax rate, amount, and final price in Arizona.
+Check out Quaderno's Sales Tax Calculator to see your product's tax rate, amount, and final price in Arizona.

 Arizona has an origin-based sales tax system, which keeps it simple for you.
 If you’re a local business, then you must charge the tax rate according to your location in Arizona.
 So that would be the state-wide 5.6%, plus any local taxes if necessary.